NishaPrasanth/Data_Analytics_with_SQL/README.md

 WHERE name IS NULL
 ```

 ![Screenshot 2025-03-29 152501](https://github.com/user-attachments/assets/15587041-403d-4ff6-b190-64362fd99c8a)

 the result shows with 0 null count. there is no null count.

 * Events table.

 ```
 SELECT COUNT(*) AS null_count
 FROM `my-project-001-415805.Ecommerce.events_data`where event_type IS  NULL
 ```

 ![Screenshot 2025-03-29 153119](https://github.com/user-attachments/assets/8bd0430f-01ee-4dd8-8a39-582afb950fe9)

 the result shows with 0 null count. there is no null count.

 * Inventory_items table.

-while exploring the inventory items table. all other columns except sold_at has no null count.
+While exploring the inventory items table,all other columns except sold_at has no null count.
 the sold_at column has data of only sold products and there is null value in unsold products.So, we keep the null count as unsold data count

 ```
 SELECT COUNT(*) AS null_count